Wounding or causing grievous bodily harm to any person with intent is an offence under section 33 of the Crimes Act 1900.

 What the prosecution must prove

-To be found guilty of recklessly causing GBH, the Prosecution must prove the following elements beyond a reasonable doubt:
+To be found guilty of wounding or causing grievous bodily harm, the Prosecution must prove the following elements beyond a reasonable doubt:

 - The accused person wounded or caused GBH to another person; and

 - The accused person intended to do one of the following:

 - Cause GBH to that person or another person; or

 - Resist or prevent his/her lawful arrest/detention; or

 - Resist or prevent the lawful arrest/detention of another person.

 Grievous bodily harm means ‘really serious bodily injury’ (Swan v The Queen NSWCCA 79, ).
 Among other injuries, it includes: